 - Behavioral, such as nervousness caused by being in a trailer or attending an event or the stress of moving to a new stable

-- Change of feed—either new feed the horse is not used to or overfeeding
+- Change of feed—either new feed the horse isn't used to or overfeeding its regular feed

 - Food sensitivity or allergy